HazelChengHC/Machine-Learning/README.md

 6. Evalue the performance using confusion matrix, get good accurate

-SK-learn - classification model with/without PCA
-SparkML - regression model with regularization (L1, L2, Net) with/without PCA
-SparkML - random forest

-# Classification Model
+# Classification Model (logistic regression without regularization using sklearn)
 Goal: predict binary outcomes (wether the housing rating is high or low)
 Step:
 - create a new column that contains rating boolean (1 or 0) with certain cretria.